Development and Conflict Research (DACOR)

 Berman, Eli, Joseph H. Felter, Jacob N. Shapiro, and Erin Troland.
-“Modest, Secure and Informed: Successful Development in Conflict Zones.”
+“Modest, Secure, and Employed: Successful Development in Conflict Zones.”
 American Economic Review: Papers and Proceedings 103 (2013): 512–17.
 Longer version as NBER Working Paper 18674.

 Callen, Michael, Mohammad Isaqzadeh, James D. Long, and Charles Sprenger.
 “Violent Trauma and Risk Preference: Experimental Evidence from Afghanistan.”
 American Economic Review 104 No. 1 (2014): 123–48.

 Chou, Tiffany.
 “Does Development Assistance Reduce Violence?
 Evidence from Afghanistan.”
 Economics of Peace and Security Journal 7, No. 2 (July 2012).